Specialist in School Psychology (S.S.P.) Major in School Psychology

 Grade Mode: Standard Letter

 SPSY 5379.
-Prevention and Treatment of Child and Adolescent Psychological Disorders: Individual, Group, and Sch.
+Prevention & Treatment of Child & Adolesc Psyc Disorders: Individual, Group, & Schoolwide Approaches.

 This course is an advanced investigation into the prevention and treatment of child and adolescent psychopathology.
-This course includes features of common childhood psychological disorders and empirically based strategies for preventing and treating these disorders.
-This course will cover individual, group, and schoolwide techniques by emphasizing culturally responsive Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Social and Emotional Learning (SEL) approaches.
+It examines common psychological disorders and evidence-based strategies for prevention and intervention at individual, group, and schoolwide levels.
+Instruction and assessment combine lectures, case-based discussions, small-group activities, role-playing, presentations, and applied learning projects to engage students in practical application of Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Social and Emotional Learning (SEL).
+This course provides opportunities for students to develop the skills to assess, plan, and implement evidence-based interventions for children and adolescents, preparing them to support healthy psychological development and address behavioral and emotional challenges in schools.
 Prerequisite: SPSY 5377 and SPSY 5380 both with grades of a "B" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.